panachainy/panachainy/README.md

 - Prometheus (only use)
 - Argo CD (only use)
 - K8S (only use)
+- Sentry customise for LoopBack 4, JAVA and other
+- Auto config for load Sentry config apply to Sentry (make it like IaC)
 - Provide service by fiber (Go)
 - DigitalOcean App Platform (include IaC with doctl)
 - Nuxt.js
+- Database: MariaDB, Redis

 Experience on hobby:

 - Firebase hosting (Vue.js, React)
+- Firebase Realtime Database
 - Basic Vue.js such as Vuex route Vuetify
 - Basic React such as JSX route.
 - Basic Node.js such as Express.js.